Recent developments in mathematical aspects of relativistic fluids

 \begin{remark} The condition \eqref{E:Bry_condition_sound_speed} implies that the sound cones degenerate to the flow lines on the boundary.
 Thus, the free-boundary relativistic Euler equations in the case of a gas is not only a system with multiple characteristic speeds; it also has degenerate characteristics. \end{remark}

 It turns out that the \emph{decay rate} of $c_s^2$ near $\Fb_t$ plays a crucial role in the study of the free-boundary relativistic Euler equations for a gas (see Remark \ref{R:Decay_explanation}).
-There is only one decay rate that is consistent with the evolution of a free-boundary relativistic perfect fluid in the case of a gas, namely, that $c_s^2$ be comparable to the distance to the boundary (for points near the boundary), i.e.,
+There is essentially only one decay rate that is consistent with the evolution of a free-boundary relativistic perfect fluid in the case of a gas, namely, that $c_s^2$ be comparable to the distance to the boundary (for points near the boundary), i.e.,

 for $x \in \Md_t$, $x$ near $\Fb_t$, where $\operatorname{dist}$ is the distance relative to the spacetime metric restricted to $\Sigma_t$.
-A decay faster than \eqref{E:Physical_vacuum_bry_condition} leads to a boundary that does not accelerate, a situation of little physical interest (in particular, insufficient to model stars that rotate).
-A slower decay rate leads to a very singular problem, potentially causing an infinite acceleration of the boundary.
+A decay faster than \eqref{E:Physical_vacuum_bry_condition} leads to a boundary that does not accelerate.
+There are physically relevant cases where the boundary acceleration vanishes, with the fluid particles at the boundary essentially free falling.
+But in most situations of interest, including the case of rotating stars, the boundary acceleration is non-zero.
+A slower decay rate than \eqref{E:Physical_vacuum_bry_condition} leads to a very singular problem, potentially causing an infinite acceleration of the boundary.